Developmental Disabilities Waiver (DD)

 How to Apply

-See the see the Supports Intensity Scale (SIS) and Support Level Quick Reference Sheet for more details and contact your local Community Centered Board (CCB) to start the application process.
+See the see the Supports Intensity Scale (SIS) and Support Level Quick Reference Sheet for more details.
+If you have additional questions about this waiver, please contact the Medicaid Customer Contact Center or your local Community Centered Board (CCB).